 - (A) Selection of architect, landscape architects, interior designers, engineers, land surveyors, and other related building consultants shall be coordinated and verified by the Section.
-When the Agency has completed the selection process the agency shall prepare a standard professional services contract.
+When the Agency has completed the selection process then the agency shall prepare a standard professional services contract.
 All basic compensation items, compensation for additional services, and reimbursable expense items, shall be carefully reviewed by both the Agency and design professional before signing the standard professional services contract.
 The signature page of this form shall be the only signature page in the agreement.
 Delete or strikeout the signature pages from all attachments to avoid confusion.
 Upon request, the Section is available for contract draft reviews between the Agency and the design professional. - (B) For Compensation and Reimbursable expenses, see §2-200 et seq. and §2-300 et seq.
 Additional services of the Design Professional may be based on a percentage of construction cost, lump sum or hourly fee with a not to exceed amount stated on the contract. - (C) All standard professional service contracts and amendments shall be submitted to the DFA/OSP website.
 DFA/OSP will forward the contracts and amendments to the Section for review.
-Contracts or amendments expected to receive Legislative review must have attached appropriate information regarding the contract or amendment.
+For new contract reviews, submit two copies.
+For an amendment review, submit two copies of the amendment and two copies of the original contract and all previous amendments.
+Contracts or amendments expected to receive Legislative review must have attached appropriate information regarding the contract or amendment iustification.
 Contracts shall also contain disclosure forms and documents pursuant to EO 98-04.
 Appropriate information includes but is not limited to: Agency name; project description; construction and Design Professional funds; # of standard professional services contracts; identify Design Professional and the objectives and scope; Design Professional fees; estimated construction cost; contract control number; amendment compensation with explanation; Design Professional reimbursables with breakdown; contract extension date; name of the contractor; contract amount and change orders.
 Contracts shall be completed in its entirety prior to submission for review.
 Particular attention will be given to areas concerning "Calculations for Compensation" and "Description of Services to be provided.

-(D) Failure to meet the DFA/OSP submittal schedule for review and approval can cause a delay of 30 days or more for legislative review.
+New contracts or amendments to contracts shall be submitted to the Section seven (7) calendar days before the deadline as set by the Department of Finance and Administration. - (D) Failure to meet the above DFA/OSP submittal schedule for review and approval can cause a delay of 30 days or more for legislative review.
 All standard professional services contracts \$25,000.00 or more require Legislative review.
 The standard professional services contract form takes precedent over any and all attachments regarding time, funds, and compensation.
+After approval by the Department of Finance and Administration one (1) copy will be sent to the Owner/Agency for distribution to all other parties and one copy will be retained by the Department of Finance and Administration.